 This resulted in a component with high accuracy, very good surface finish, and dimensional stability and strong enough for most automotive applications.
 The downside was that the material in certain environmental conditions could corrode.
 But to be fair motor manufacturers at that time never dreamed that 50 years on some of these vehicles would still be on the road.

 Pitting occurs as the zinc in the material separates and precipitates out of the aluminium, sometimes as a process of electrolytic reaction.
 This process pushes up the surface and causes the plating to blister.
 Once we remove all the old layers of plating to reveal a pitted Aluminum casting.
 We cut the surface back to remove as much of the corroded surface as reasonably practicable.
 This also means that the original “cast skin” is removed in that process.
 So when we come to re-chrome we are not plating onto the same original surface.
 This means it’s harder to re-chrome than it was originally and can lead to the plating not adhering to the material.
 This is one of the reasons why most plating companies will not touch it!

 Most of you will read about Mazak repairs by other companies involving heavy copper plating to fill the pits.
 The truth is that copper does not fill the pits!
-But a successive layer with intermediate polishing spreads the copper over the pit to form an artificial skin.
-This skin can then be Nickel and Chromed to form a perfect result.
-The problem is a process called “crevice corrosion” may occur in the base of the pit and this is often accelerated by the presence of dissimilar materials in the plating process called “electrolytic corrosion”.
-I think we have all seen some at sometime sheets of thick copper, plating peeling with rust beneath!
+But successive layers of copper with intermediate layers of lead solder can form a smooth flat surface or an artificial skin that can then be Nickel and Chromed to form a perfect result.
+The problem is a process called “crevice corrosion” may occur in the base of the pit and this is often accelerated by the presence of dissimilar materials in the plating process.
+I think we have all seen at some point sheets of thick copper plating peeling with corrosion beneath the surface!
+Another problem is the increase in size often leads to parts not fitting back together!